 Manchester Policy 1.1.
-Use the Manchester community website and vehicles such as: Manchester Days, community activities (such as tree lighting) and the Manchester Community Association's educational programs.
+Use the Manchester Community Advisory Council (MCAC) webpage and vehicles such as: Manchester Days, community activities (such as tree lighting) and the Manchester Community Association's educational programs.

 ZONING AND DEVELOPMENT REGULATIONS

 Maintain and manage growth, density, zoning, and land use consistent with the requirements and policies of the Manchester LAMIRD.